Hire Mr. Smokestack for Wildlife Removal Services in Raleigh, Durham, Greensboro & More

 If you have a bird infestation, but you aren’t sure of the species, call us.
 Our chimney technicians are certified by the Chimney Safety Institute of America (CSIA), and we know how to identify chimney swifts.
 In most cases, we can’t remove the nests until they’ve voluntarily abandoned them (usually a month after their eggs have hatched), but we can help you manage it, then secure your chimney so the chimney swifts can’t return next season.

-How Does Mr. Smokestack Remove Wildlife from Chimneys?
+How Does Mr. Smokestack Remove Wildlife?

 Our removal methods vary depending on the type of animal, if there are babies present, local regulations, and their location in the chimney.
 No matter what type of removal method we need, you can rest assured that it is safe and is intended to protect the animal.
 A few techniques we may utilize include: